-AbstractCareer diplomats have expertise and experience.
-Why, then, do U.S. presidents appoint political allies and novices to key diplomatic posts?
+AbstractCareer diplomats have expertise.
+Why, then, do U.S. presidents appoint relative novices to key diplomatic posts?
 Conventional wisdom points to patronage.
-Yet this explanation overlooks the benefits of a diplomat's affinity with political superiors.
+Yet this explanation overlooks the benefits of a diplomat's familiarity with political superiors.
 Inherent in delegated diplomacy is uncertainty over diplomats' ability to "deliver" on understandings reached at the negotiating table.
-Non-career diplomats can more credibly speak for political superiors, creating an incentive for foreign counterparts to engage in diplomacy.
-I formalize the tradeoff between expertise and affinity to generate predictions for optimal diplomat selection.
-A surprising outcome is that presidents often sacrifice professional expertise to delegate important diplomatic assignments to relative amateurs, even when such assignments have limited patronage value.
-I find empirical support for the argument using a dataset on U.S. ambassadorial appointments from 1981 to 2020.
+Non-career diplomats often speak more credibly for political superiors, creating an incentive for foreign counterparts to engage in diplomacy.
+I theorize a tradeoff between familiarity and expertise to generate empirically testable prediction.
+Counterintuitively, I expect that presidents often sacrifice professional expertise to delegate important diplomatic assignments to relative amateurs, even accounting for the patronage value of the post.
+I find empirical support for the argument using a novel dataset on U.S. ambassadorial appointments from the Reagan through Trump administrations.

 “Hawks, Doves, and Regime Type in International Rivalry and Rapprochement.”
 Available on request.